The Living Tombstone: A Journey of Dark Electro and Viral Fame

 Over the years, The Living Tombstone has featured a rotating lineup of members, including:

-* Ethan James (Vocals, Songwriting) * Drewsif Stalin (Vocals, Production) * Sarah Mancuso (Vocals, Songwriting)
+* Ethan James (Vocals, Songwriting)

 The band has also collaborated with other artists, including:

-* Crusher-P * Sub Urban * Shinigami
+* Sub Urban

 Discography